-The nationality of the investor is one of the fundamental requirements that defines the ratione personae scope of application of IIAs.
-Generally, most bilateral investment treaties (BITs) and multilateral investment treaties specify criteria to establish who is a protected 'investor'.
-Because the ICSID Convention does not contain a definition of 'nationality', ICSID tribunals usually defer to IIAs and domestic law to define nationality.
+The nationality of the investor is one of the fundamental requirements that defines the ratione personae scope of application of IIAs.3 Generally, most bilateral investment treaties (BITs) and multilateral investment treaties specify criteria to determine the definition of a protected 'investor'.
+Because the ICSID Convention does not contain a definition of 'nationality', 4 ICSID tribunals usually defer to the specific language used in the IIAs, as well as in domestic law, to define nationality5 (a layer of complexity may be added where there are state succession issues).6

 For natural persons, IIAs generally define nationality based on the domestic law of the contracting state parties.
 For instance, in Soufraki v.
 United Arab Emirates, the tribunal referred to Article 1(3) of the Italy-UAE BIT, which defines an 'investor of the other Contracting State' as a 'natural person holding the nationality of that State in accordance with its law'.
-In some other IIAs, the nationality of an investor is defined in a more limited way by requiring minimum residency.
-An example is in Sedelmayer v.
-Russia, where the tribunal adopted the nationality requirement under Article 1(1)(c) of the Germany-USSR BIT, which defines an investor as 'a natural person that has the permanent residence, or a legal entity that has its seat in the respective territories to which the Treaty applies, and that has the right to make investments'.
+In other IIAs, the definition of an investor includes nationals and permanent residents.
+There are IIAs that also include additional qualifications.
+An example can be seen in Sedelmayer v.
+Russia, where the tribunal adopted the nationality requirement under Article 1(1)(c) of

-Roland Ziadé and Lorenzo Melchionda, 'Structuring and Restructuring of Investment in Investment Treaty Arbitration', in Arthur W Rovine (ed.), Contemporary Issues in International Arbitration and Mediation: The Fordham Papers 2014, Volume 8, 1 January 2015, pp. 370-399, at p.
+3 Roland Ziadé and Lorenzo Melchionda, 'Structuring and Restructuring of Investment in Investment Treaty Arbitration', in Arthur W Rovine (ed.), Contemporary Issues in International Arbitration and Mediation: The Fordham Papers 2014, Vol. 8, 1 January 2015, pp. 370-99, at p.
 373.

-Article 25(1) and 2(a) of the ICSID Convention simply require that a person be 'a national of another Contracting State' on the date on which the parties consented to submit the dispute conciliation or arbitration as well as the date on which the request was registered pursuant to Paragraph (3) of Article 28 or Paragraph (3) of Article 36, but excludes any person who on either date also had the nationality of the contracting state party to the dispute.
+4 Articles 25(1) and 2(a) of the ICSID Convention simply require that a person be 'a national of another Contracting State' on the date on which the parties consented to submit the dispute conciliation or arbitration as well as the date on which the request was registered pursuant to Paragraph (3) of Article 28 or Paragraph (3) of Article 36, but excludes any person who, on either date, also had the nationality of the contracting state party to the dispute.